cs4241-20a/a3-persistence/README.md

 ## Technical Achievements
 **Implement OAuth**
 - Users are able to login with their github accounts.
-*Note: Sometimes logout button does not really log out the user, it might because the cookie session is not completely destroied.
-Plez open a new icognito tab and it should ask you to log again.
+*Note: Sometimes even if users have logged out, they can still log in without login prompt because the token has not yet expired.
+If the project needs to be tested with a different account, opening a new icognito window can solve the problem !

 **Deploy on Heroku**
+The reason why I chose Heroku is because I have experience deploying my other projects on it.
+Comparing to Glitch, Heroku is obviously more easy to use since every push to master will automatically deploy a new version of this app.

 ## Design/Evaluation Achievements